open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 checker running before the runtime's own late-shutdown finalizers will otherwise report them.

-Releasing the records is what obliges an SDK to track every live wrapper: the runtime will not have collected them all by teardown.
-Neither the field clearing nor the release needs an ordering rule of its own, though.
-Both are proportional to the number of live wrappers, and both are redundant once `cped_slot` is zero, since the profiler stops at the root and never reaches a wrapper, let alone a record.
+Releasing the records is what obliges an SDK to track every live wrapper, since the runtime will not have collected them all by teardown.
+Neither that nor the field clearing needs an ordering rule of its own, though: both are redundant once `cped_slot` is zero, since the profiler stops at the root and never reaches a wrapper, let alone a record.
 They are defense in depth against an SDK that gets the gate wrong.
 The one release that does need ordering is the in-place-growth release in step 4, which happens while the gate is open.

 Neither omission can crash the profiler, as reading freed or unmapped memory in another process fails or returns garbage rather than faulting the reader.
 The